Billy1900/Billy1900/README.md

-- 🔭 I’m currently working broadly on AI for security and Privacy, security and privacy issues in AI, and Blockchain.
+- 🔭 I’m interested in System Security and HFT Quant.

 ## What's New!
+- [01/2024] I was invited to attend Five Rings Winter Micro Reception.
 - [11/2023] I joined CAMEL-AI to work on RAG, Memory section of LLM Agent.
 - [10/2023] Our TCT project has received $15,000 grants from Covalent.
 - [09/2023] I joined FuzzLand as security researcher focusing on DARPA AIxCC.